peaceiris/mkdocs-material-boilerplate/docs_sample/hosting-and-deployment/github-pages.md

 - [peaceiris/actions-gh-pages: GitHub Actions for deploying to GitHub Pages with Static Site Generators](https://github.com/peaceiris/actions-gh-pages)

+Go to the repository and read the latest `README.md` for more details.

 ## Build and deploy with `mkdocs gh-deploy`